1920 Mississippi College Collegians football team

 The 1920 Mississippi College Collegians football team was an American football team that represented Mississippi College as a member of the Southern Intercollegiate Athletic Association (SIAA) during the 1920 college football season.
 In their first year under head coach Stanley L. Robinson, the team compiled a 3–5 record.

+Mississippi College was scheduled to play Ole Miss on Thanksgiving at Jackson.
+After the Rebels canceled, the Collegians scheduled a road game at Spring Hill as a replacement contest.